Singular Ricci flows I: Abstract

 \section{Abstract}

 We introduce singular Ricci flows, which are Ricci flow spacetimes subject to certain asymptotic conditions.
+These provide a solution to the long-standing problem of finding a good notion of Ricci flow through singularities, in the three dimensional case.

-We consider the behavior of Ricci flow with surgery starting from a fixed initial compact Riemannian $3$-manifold, as the surgery parameter varies.
-We prove that the flow with surgery subconverges to a singular Ricci flow as the surgery parameter tends to zero.
+We prove that Ricci flow with surgery, starting from a fixed initial condition, subconverges to a singular Ricci flow as the surgery parameter tends to zero.
 We establish a number of geometric and analytical properties of singular Ricci flows.